pizzaoventacos/pizza-clients/README.md

 */
 ```
 ## Methods:
->getInfo - Returns a short paragraph containing each value and describing the client.
+> 1. getInfo - Returns a short paragraph containing each value and describing the client.
 >>Parameters - None

->missingProp - Returns an array containing all properties of a client that are set to their default values(you did not change them or invalid params were provided)
+> 2. missingProp - Returns an array containing all properties of a client that are set to their default values(you did not change them or invalid params were provided)
 >>Parameters - None

 > Example: [Example Client](https://replit.com/@PizzaOvenTacos/pizza-clients-example)